Hashedx99/Project-1-Banking-with-Java/README.md

 ## Pride Points

 - Thoughtful file design inspired by NoSQL principles
-- authentication with salted password hashing
+- Authentication with salted password hashing
 - Clear separation of concerns with FileHandler interfaces
 - Effective use of OOP principles like inheritance and polymorphism
 - Comprehensive unit tests covering core functionality
 - User-friendly console interface
 - Transactions are performed using a proper sequence of objects: debit card initiates transaction, account class handles it
+- Detailed planning and user story tracking via Trello

 ---